 If you or someone you know lacks the mobility to be able to scurry up a ladder, as a neighbourly duty I'd be happy to provide assistance with no labour or call out charge.

 There are a few common sense caveats, namely:

 Although I won't charge for a call out or labour, where I am required to provide replacement materials, these would be chargable.

 This service is for the replacement of basic consumables only, i.e. changing dead bulbs and batteries where no tools or particular expertise is needed.
 Where repair and/or faultfinding work is required, this would fall under the normal scope of chargeable works.

 Although I would try to attend as quickly as possible, I may not be immediately available to assist.
-Requests that are close to home (Whitnash) can probably be attended to quite quickly, but for those further afield the time when I can attend really depends on when I'm next scheduled in that neck of the woods.
-If the diary suggests I can't get to you in a reasonable time, then I'll inform you so alternative arrangements can be made.
+Requests that are close to home (Whitnash) can probably be attended to quite quickly, but for those further afield the time when I can attend really depends on when I'm next scheduled to be in that neck of the woods.
+If the diary suggests I can't get there in a reasonable time, then I'll inform you so alternative arrangements can be made.

 Where I believe safety may be compromised in any way, I may refuse to attend site or to perform the requested work.

 This service is provided for domestic installations only.

 This service is provided for those who truly need it and is not designed to provide free labour to those who have the means to perform their own basic maintenance but are too lazy to do so, for example a landlord using me to change light bulbs for their able-bodied tenant to save themselves the effort, or someone with limited mobility who lives with an able bodied person who could have resolved the issue.
 If I feel my generosity is being abused, I reserve the right to refuse to assist or to answer/attend any subsequent requests.